sider/phinder/src/QueryParser/doc/component/Error_handling.markdown

 Error handling
 ==============

-Errors during parsing or analysis are represented using the `PhpParser\Error` exception class.
+Errors during parsing or analysis are represented using the `QueryParser\Error` exception class.
 In addition to an error message, an error can also store additional information about the location the error occurred at.

 How much location information is available depends on the origin of the error and how many lexer attributes have been